 Nethers Farm

 The Nethers Farm, located smack in the middle of the flint deposit, has long been open to "modern" rockhounds.
 For a mere $5.00 collecting fee, you can take home all the rock you can carry for only 50 cents per pound.
 All one needs to do to collect there is show up on any given day - advanced notice or a reservation is not necessary.
 The side porch is left open and the directions on how and where to collect and pay your fees are left hanging next to the inside door above a large scale.
 I don't know why, but if you try to Mapquest or Google Map the location, you should use 3890 Flint Ridge Road, Hopewell Ohio - even though the actual address is 3680, 3890 will put you right on the driveway entrance to the farm.
-If you want to make sure that this location is still open and accessible, you could call the Nethers at 740-787-2263.

 When you're done collecting, you must visit the side porch to weigh your rocks, calculate your total fee ($5 plus 50-cents per pound of rock).
 The money is to be put in a furnished envelope and slipped under the inside door.
 If nobody is around to collect your fee, this works on the honor system, so be please be honorable should you decide to visit the Nethers Farm.